Head and Neck Cancer

 Sinuses and nasal cavity — Because most tumors in these cavities are diagnosed at an advanced stage, the prognosis is often poor.
 At best, only half of all patients with sinus or nasal cavity cancer are cured.

-The prognosis for head and neck tumors is expected to improve in the near future.
-Advances in radiation therapy and anticancer drugs show promise in their ability to attack cancer cells while sparing other tissues.
+The prognosis for head and neck tumors continues to improve as advances in radiation therapy and anticancer drugs show promise in their ability to attack cancer cells while sparing other tissues.

 Learn more about Head and Neck Cancer